Excel Running Total

 - Running Total/Cumulative will help in analyzing the information from the data for decision-making purposes.

 - Relatively named range type of running total is performed in order to avoid the problems with inserting and deleting rows from the data because this kind of operation will refer to the cell as per the condition given though we insert or delete rows or columns.

-- “Total Sum” and “Running Total” is different and the key difference is the computation we do.
+- “Total Sum” and “Running Total” are different and the key difference is the computation we do.
 Total Sum will perform the sum of each number in the series of data whereas “Running Total” will sum the previous value with the current value from the data.

 This has been a guide to Running Total in Excel.
-Here we discuss how to Calculate Running Total (cumulative sum) using Simple Formula, SUM Formula, Pivot Table and with Named Range in Excel along with practical examples and downloadable excel template.
+Here we discuss how to Calculate Running Total (cumulative sum) using Simple Formula, SUM Formula, Pivot Table, and Named Range in Excel along with practical examples and downloadable excel template.
 You may learn more about excel from the following articles –